RocketChat/Rocket.Chat/README.md

 # Help Wanted

 At Rocket.Chat, our community drives *everything* we do.
 The Rocket.Chat team is expanding, and we know no better place to find qualified new team members than *right here* - in our Github community.

-If you are passionate about our project, want to work with a world-leading open source team, and enjoy working remotely at a location of your choice, then we want to talk to you!
+If you are passionate about our project, want to work with a world-leading open-source team, and enjoy working remotely at a location of your choice, then we want to talk to you!

 Get to know more about us and explore current openings at https://jobs.rocket.chat/"